Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 The More... link in the bottom right corner of the Images view gives access to an often large number of files associated with the image.
 These are the working files used to make the images and source lists, other filters from the same visit, etc. Here is a brief description of some of the more useful files.

-The first line provides a link to the MAST (Multimission Archive at Space Telescope) page for the proposal.
+The first line provides a link to the MAST page for the proposal.
 This includes the proposal abstract, links to papers using the data, and a form used to pull data out of the standard HST archives (STDADS).

 The next lines show what images were combined to make the image.
-The first entry in a line (using the "IPPPSSOOT" name starting with J for ACS, U for WFPC2, and N for NICMOS) is the gzipped calibrated (level 0) image from the archives (STDADS), at the original pixellation.
-The second entry in a line (starting with HST_...) is the corresponding level 1 (single exposure) image produced by the HLA multidrizzle pipeline.
-This image has been astrometrically corrected (see FAQ), and regridded with north up in preparation for the combination step using multidrizzle.
+The first entry in a line (using the "IPPPSSOOT" name starting with I for WFC3, J for ACS, U for WFPC2, and N for NICMOS) is the gzipped calibrated (level 0) image from the archives (STDADS), at the original pixellation.
+The second entry in a line (starting with HST_...) is the corresponding level 1 (single exposure) image produced by the HLA MultiDrizzle pipeline.
+This image has been astrometrically corrected (see FAQ), and re-gridded with north up in preparation for the combination step using AstroDrizzle.

 If you hit the "Show all ... associated files" a large number of files appear for all the relevant images in that visit, not just the filter you clicked.
 Here are some generic types of files to look for.